geekydev125/stitch-sense/README.md

 <blockquote style="padding-top: 5px; padding-bottom: 5px;">
 <h4>Front End</h4>
-<p>The Stitch Sense web app, built with React and TypeScript, utilizes Material UI and Emotion to streamline styling and UI design.
+<p>The current version of Stitch Sense is built with Next.JS and TypeScript.
+Unlike the previous version, it utilizes Tailwind CSS and DaisyUI to streamline styling and UI design.
 React Hook Form and Yup handle form management and user input validation, while Framer Motion adds smooth animations to enhance interactivity.
 Together, these tools create a dynamic and user-friendly interface for Stitch Sense.</p>

 <h4>Back End</h4>
-<p>The back end of Stitch Sense uses Node & Express for handling server-side operations efficiently.
-Nodemailer has been used to facilitate and process forms' user input and email communications.
-Together, these technologies provide an efficient enough server-side foundation, ensuring smooth and reliable performance for the app.</p>
+<p>The back end side of Stitch Sense utilizes Next.JS server actions </p>
 </blockquote>

 <br />